 - Various industries such as forestry and oil and gas

-Unplanned detection sources can account for up to 40 per cent of fire discoveries in any given year.
-Anybody can report a fire by calling the toll-free 310-FIRE hotline number.
+Unplanned detection sources can account for up to 40 percent of fire discoveries in any given year.
+Anybody can report a wildfire by calling the toll-free 310-FIRE hotline number.
 Active participation by the public is an asset to the overall detection system.

-Employee safety is AAF’s first priority: each employee is responsible for his or her own safety and for the safety of others.
-The Detection Unit is always looking for new ways to ensure workers’ safety and establish more secure worksites.
+Employee safety is AFRED’s first priority: each employee is responsible for his or her own safety and for the safety of others.
+The detection unit is always looking for new ways to ensure workers’ safety and establish more secure worksites.

-All fire operations and activities reflect AAF’s commitment to employee safety.
+All fire operations and activities reflect AFRED’s commitment to employee safety.
 This commitment is underlined by the department’s health and safety management system, established per industry and government standards.